 Last but not least a few quick words about places to eat: Like I mentioned before choices are a bit limited here – but they do exist!
 Here are my three favourite places:

 – Vai…vai – located on the main street of Caldas do Gerês it’s the right place to go for a coffee, a snack, a light meal, or to simply have a beer while you’re watching a game on the telly.
-They have soup, sandwiches, hamburgers, steaks, a couple of pastas, pizzas and salads, but they also have crepes and ice cream.
+They have soup, sandwiches, hamburgers, steaks, a couple of pastas, pizzas, and salads, but they also have crepes and ice cream.
 If you’d like to buy a sandwich or bread to take with you they also have them.
 Simple stuff for a reasonable price.
-They have a few tables outside if you’re a fan of people watching while having a cold drink!
+They have some tables outside if you’re a fan of people watching while having a cold drink!

 – Geresino – close to the center of Caldas do Gerês it’s a good place to go to if you’re in the mood for more traditional home style food, with an emphasis on grilled stuff.
 Simple, yet delicious, well prepared food.
 Lots of parking space just in front.

 – Lírio do Gerês – a small restaurant/café on the main street.
 If you think everything in Gerês feels too rough and wild and you miss a prettied-up plate this is where you can go to.
 Although I wouldn’t call it fancy, the truth is they do pay attention to the décor of the place and of the food on your plate.
 Everything looks modern and fresh but then there’s the detail of the traditional cotton embroidered bread bag and the small glass container for the vinegar and olive oil, which make up for a cute dining experience.
 Besides, food is delicious and I highly recommend the desserts, with their mix of traditional and modern.
 They have good wines at a very good price.
-Lírio do Gerês also has a few tables outside.

 Feeling a bit stuffed after all this talk about food?
 Don’t worry: You can hike if you want to!
 There are almost endless hiking possibilities in this part of the country, whether you’re an experienced hiker or a newbie.
 I’ll be sharing my personal experience regarding the 9 km hike (about 5.6 miles) I did in Gerês.
 When will that be?
 Soooon… 😉